 (ii) Allows each institution to correct the information reported by the institution on which the list was based, no later than 60 days after the date the Secretary provides the list to the institution;

-(2) Obtain from a Federal agency with earnings data the median annual earnings of the students on each list, as provided in paragraph (hg) of this section; and
+(2) Obtain from a Federal agency with earnings data the median annual earnings of the students on each list, as provided in paragraph (h) of this section; and

 (3) Calculate the value-added earnings and provide it to the institution.

-(hg)
+(h)

-(1) If the final list of students who completed the program three years prior to the award year includes at least 50 students, the Secretary sends information about those individuals to the Federal agency with earnings data;
+(1) If the final list of students who completed the program during the cohort period includes at least 50 students, the Secretary sends information about those individuals to the Federal agency with earnings data;

-(2) If the final list of students who completed the program three years prior to the award year does not include at least 50 students, the Secretary adds students who completed the same program during the award year prior to the list.
+(2) If the final list of students who completed the program during the cohort period does not include at least 50 students, the Secretary adds students who completed the same program during the first award year prior to the cohort period.
 If the combined number of completers from both award years includes at least 50 students, the Secretary sends information about those individuals to the Federal agency with earnings data;

-(3) If the final list of students who completed the program three and four years prior to the award year does not include at least 50 students, the Secretary adds students who completed the same program during the award year prior to the list.
+(3) If the final list of students who completed the program during the cohort period and the first award year prior to the cohort period does not include at least 50 students, the Secretary adds students who completed the same program during the second award year prior to the cohort period.
 If the combined number of completers from all three award years includes at least 50 students, the Secretary sends information about those individuals to the Federal agency with earnings data;

-(4) If the final list of students who completed the program three, four, and five years prior to the award year does not include at least 50 students, the Secretary adds students who completed the same program during the award year prior to the list.
+(4) If the final list of students who completed the program during the cohort period and the first and second award years prior to the cohort period does not include at least 50 students, the Secretary adds students who completed the same program during the third award year prior to the cohort period.
 If the combined number of completers from all four award years includes at least 30 students, the Secretary sends information about those individuals to the Federal agency with earnings data;

-(5) If the final list of students who completed the program three, four, five, and six years prior to the award year does not include at least 30 students, the Secretary does not calculate value-added earnings for the program for that award year.
+(5) If the final list of students who completed the program during the cohort period and the first, second and third award years prior to the cohort period does not include at least 30 students, the Secretary does not calculate value-added earnings for the program for that award year.

-(ih) For each list submitted to the Federal agency with earnings data, the agency returns to the Secretary median annual earnings of the students on the list whom the Federal agency with earnings data has matched to earnings data, in aggregate and not in individual form.
+(i) For each list submitted to the Federal agency with earnings data, the agency returns to the Secretary median annual earnings of the students on the list whom the Federal agency with earnings data has matched to earnings data, in aggregate and not in individual form.

 (1) If the Federal agency with earnings data includes reports from records of earnings on at least 16 students who completed the program, the Secretary uses the median annual earnings provided by the Federal agency with earnings data to calculate the value-added earnings for the program.